sez11a/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

     Settings*.

-3. Even though it doesn't yet contain any items, ensure that the App Transport Security Settings category is expanded (click the triangle icon to its left to open/close it).
+3. Even though it doesn't yet contain any items, ensure that the App Transport Security Settings category is open (click the triangle icon to its left to open/close it).
 Now click the *+* icon next to App Transport Security Settings and select *Allow Arbitrary Loads*.
 Then select *YES* for this field's value.